ethereum/consensus-specs/specs/core/1_fraud_proofs.md

 ## Introduction

-This document describes the shard transition function (data layer only) and the shard fork choice rule as part of Phase 1 of Ethereum 2.0.
+This document describes the shard transition function and fraud proofs as part of Phase 1 of Ethereum 2.0.

 ## Fraud proofs